mikemeyer91403/posetimer/README.md

 6. ~~files in directory order~~
 7. ~~assure that files are images, skip non-image file~~
 8. ~~file list sequencer (once, loop and random mode)~~
-9. Add GUI titles for countdown timer and current file name
+9. ~~Add GUI label for countdown timer~~
+10. Display current file name  (Code there, need to learn more about tk layout, also not MVP)
-10. Refactor update_screen() to manage countdown as well as image changes.
+10. ~~Refactor update_screen() to manage countdown as well as image changes.~~
 11. ~~Add command line args for screen size, and set a sensible default in code.~~
-12. Update the posetimer.py script to pass args
+12. ~~Update the posetimer.py script to pass args~~
-13. build a second test script which runs through different command line args
-11. Further functional testing with local images.
+11. ~~Further functional testing with local images.~~

-# Extensions
+# Possible future enhancements, by desirability
+The upgrade path I have in mind is to make it easier to repeat a session I've done before and to perhaps hand edit playlists.

+- A use case of selecting a session to draw with a gui, already I think it will save a lot of time
+- also a use case of taking any current playlist and saving it in a list of favorites that I can recall later.

+1. incorporate a GUI file picker to select folder
+2. Get the current file name label working (need to spend more time learning tk layout techniques)
+3. make the countdown timer bigger and bolder
+3. Label showing total number of images and current count, when appropriate
 1. set default values for ordering, folder path, number of seconds or minutes in .poserc file
-2. incorporate a GUI file picker to select folder
 3. play sound when image changes and 80% point in pose
-4. use tkinter to provide enhanced GUI layout
-5. GUI Add large countdown timer
-6. in directory mode, show 1 of n counter
-7. Enhanced transition between images if needed (crossfade)
+3. Change timer font color to red at end of pose
-8. show list of poses and current image name?
+4. split layout with file list and image (list of poses and image name)?
+7. Enhanced transition between images, like cross fades or fading at end?
 10. enhanced file list management - multiple list management, and named lists
-11. save file lists/directories in .poserc
+11. save file lists/directories in .poserc or .poselists file that can be hand edited
 12. build custom file list across directories?
-13. Export a list playback as a video?